 Careful writers avoid language that would universalize one element of humanity to the exclusion of others.
 When you are writing about people in general, many of your professors will expect you to use “inclusive” or “nonsexist” language, that is, gender neutral language.

 The need for inclusive language arises because according to widely accepted norms of current usage, masculine pronouns no longer communicate a generic sense of “anyone.”
 Indeed, many people find such usage not only inaccurate but offensive.
 As a matter of courtesy, you would be wise to search for alternatives that are inclusive or gender neutral.
 For example, avoid “man” or “men” when you mean “human being(s),” “humankind,” or “people.”

 There are no simple formulas for inclusive language, but a basic rule of thumb says it is wise to avoid distracting readers with either a gender specific term that may be offensive or an awkward inclusive phrases such as “him or her” or “she/he.”

 One easy approach is to use plural forms, such as “people” instead of “man,” or “students” instead of “the student.”
 Then you can use “they” on second reference and avoid the gender issue.
 However, when you use “they,” take care to avoid mismatching your pronouns.
-Some readers object strongly to plural pronouns with singular antecedents, as in this grammatically incorrect sentence: “Each professor decides their own reading lists.”
+Some readers object strongly to plural pronouns with singular antecedents, as “Each professor decides their own reading lists.”